scet2/Kebap_Analysis/README.md

 -  Any observed correlation could easily be due to random chance.
 -  The hypothesis remains unproven in this context.

-## Limitations
+**Limitations**
 - Sample size: 112 Restaurants may be insufficient to detect any effect.
 - Distance range: Limited variability due to Copenhagen's density.
-- Rating bias: Google ratings may not perfectly reflect food quality
+- Rating bias: Google ratings may not perfectly reflect food quality.
 - Other variables: rent prices, foot traffic, competition...